 Traditional Chinese Medicine Approach

-Use of herbs is extremely effective to treat stress and anxiety.
-Herbs regulate mood and emotions, and alleviate stress and anxiety by enhancing the body's own ability to deal with these external factors.
-Unlike drugs that have immediate effect to treat stress and anxiety by "sedating the mind and decreasing its responsiveness," herbs do not have immediate effect, and require two or more weeks of continuous use to gradually treat these conditions.
-In contrast, one of the main advantages of herbs is they are safe and natural, and do not have negative side effects like drugs.
+The use of herbs is extremely effective in treating stress and anxiety.
+Herbs regulate mood and emotions and alleviate stress and anxiety by enhancing the body's own ability to deal with these external factors.
+Unlike drugs that have an immediate effect of treating stress and anxiety by "sedating the mind and decreasing its responsiveness," herbs do not have immediate effect and require two or more weeks of continuous use to gradually treat these conditions.
+In contrast, one of the main advantages of herbs is they are safe and natural and do not have negative side effects like drugs.

 Stress and anxiety are two common disorders.
-While drugs and herbs are both effective, they have contrasting differences of benefits and risks.
-While drugs are more effective for short-term treatment, herbs are more successful for long-term management. furthermore, counseling (behavior and psychotherapy) is extremely important toward the understanding of, and complete recovery from, these conditions.
+While drugs and herbs are both effective, they have contrasting differences in benefits and risks.
+While drugs are more effective for short-term treatment, herbs are more successful for long-term management.
+Furthermore, counseling (behavior and psychotherapy) is extremely important toward the understanding of and complete recovery from these conditions.

-A 35-year-old male manager presented with stress, anxiety and anger.
-His pulse was rapid and face was red.
+A 35-year-old male manager presented with stress, anxiety, and anger.
+His pulse was rapid, and his face was red.
 The practitioner diagnosed the condition as Liver qi stagnation and Liver yang rising.
 When the patient began the initial treatment one year ago, he and his wife noticed a significant improvement.
-Through the coarse of the one-year treatment, the patient noticed a regression of his improvement when not taking his dose of Calm at 4 capsules two times a day.
+Through the course of the one-year treatment, the patient noticed a regression of his improvement when not taking his dose of Calm at 4 capsules two times a day.
 Consequently, his condition showed signs of improvement.